Balukuu/mazecart.github.io/README.md

 ## Overview

 The MazeCart project aims to revolutionize the grocery shopping experience by providing a streamlined and efficient grocery delivery system.
-With SwiftCart, users can conveniently order groceries online and have them delivered to their doorstep.
+With MazeCart, users can conveniently order groceries online and have them delivered to their doorstep.
 The project focuses on enhancing user convenience, optimizing delivery routes, and providing a personalized shopping experience.

 ## Technologies